Home / Birch Reduction

 The resulting vinyl ethers can be hydrolyzed to ketones with aqueous acid.
 This process became particularly important in the development of steroid hormones, which led to the development of the birth control pill.
 For instance the synthesis of norethisterone from estradiol relied on a Birch reduction, which we explored a little bit in this post.

 As Carl Djerassi once said, “Que viva Don Arturo Birch! ”

-- In the absence of a proton source like CH3CH2OH the first protonation happens, but not the second.
-The result is C-C bond formation between the reduced benzene rings.
+In the absence of a proton source like CH3CH2OH the first protonation happens (via the solvent NH3), but NH3 is not acidic enough to do the second protonation.
+If the alcohol (like CH3CH2OH or t-BuOH) is absent, the result is C-C bond formation between the reduced benzene rings.

 This article from the In The Pipeline blog by Derek Lowe provides an accessible (no formulae), colorful, and interesting background on the Birch reduction, along with a discussion of a recent (2019) advance in the electrochemical Birch reduction (see reference 8).

 These handouts on the Birch Reduction from the groups of Prof. Andrew G. Myers (Harvard) and Prof. Phil S. Baran (Scripps) are particularly useful for advanced undergraduate / graduate-level students

 Nobel Laureate Sir John Cornforth wrote a biographical sketch of Birch in Biographical Memoirs of Fellows of The Royal Society.
 This paper also notes the first chemist to use the term “Birch Reduction” was Carl Djerassi.

 - Umsetzungen von ungesättigten und mehrkernigen aromatischen Kohlenwasserstoffen mit Natrium und Calcium in flüssigem Ammoniak